fortify-labs-io/fortify-labs-automotive-forensics/ford-sync/parse_unifiedsearch_log_README.md

 ## Author

-Created for automotive cybersecurity research and forensic analysis.
+Created for automotive cybersecurity research and forensic analysis at Fortify Labs.

 ## License